Cars brands and logos that start with P

 Peugeot Logo

-The most famous French automobile manufacturer, Peugeot, traces its history back to 1840 when the Peugeot family began manufacturing hand mills and coffee grinders.
+The renowned French automobile manufacturer, Peugeot, traces its history back to 1840, when the Peugeot family began manufacturing hand mills and coffee grinders.
 The first three-wheeled car with a steam engine was assembled in 1889.
-In the thirties, the brand created the most original models.
+In the 1930s, the brand created some of the most original models.
 In the mid-1970s, the company bought Citroën.
-In 1978, the European division of Chrysler was bought.
+In 1978, Chrysler’s European division was bought.
 In 2007, the PSA Peugeot Citroën division was closed.
-In 2014, the owner’s family ceded a controlling interest.
+In 2014, the owner’s family ceded control.
 The brand has created a range of model leaders, including the Peugeot 307, Peugeot 308, Peugeot 106 electric car, and Peugeot PROLOGUE HYmotion4 hybrid.

 Pierce-Arrow